 The performances above are intended for your practice for the finale, the main event- the cockroach massacre.
 Please do try this at home.

-Scrappy Coco shouldn’t only be remembered because of his bush and testicles and the fact that he’s giving every senior citizen one good favor- a free sex service after the haircut.
+Scrappy Coco shouldn’t only be remembered because of his bush and testicles and the fact that he’s giving every senior citizen one good favour- a free sex service after the haircut.
 The Zohan has his own propaganda- Lather.
 Rinse.
 Save the world.

 Scrappy Coco doesn’t want to fight anymore, the only thing he wants is to work for Paul Mitchell, cut hair and please the senior citizens.